quicwg/base-drafts/draft-ietf-quic-transport.md

 conditions, it also identifies the error code that is used.

-A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a TRANSPORT_CLOSE, APPLICATION_CLOSE, or RST_STREAM frame.
+A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a CONNECTION_CLOSE, APPLICATION_CLOSE, or RST_STREAM frame.
 A stateless reset MUST NOT be used by an endpoint that has the state necessary to send a frame on the connection.